towardsthecloud/.github/profile/README.md

 # [![Towards the Cloud banner](../image/github-title-banner.png)](https://towardsthecloud.com)

-**[Towards the Cloud](https://towardsthecloud.com/about) eliminates AWS complexity so your developers ship 3x faster while cutting cloud costs by 30%, all for less than one senior AWS hire.**
+**[Towards the Cloud](https://towardsthecloud.com/about) eliminates AWS complexity so your developers can focus on building features while cutting cloud costs by 30% and making you compliant and audit-ready.**

 Sounds too good to be true? **We'll assess your AWS account for free and report exactly where you stand**.
 You''ll receive a report with security findings and optimization opportunities.
 After that you can decide whether to fix these findings yourself or let us handle it.
 No strings attached.